IK-Robin/leaflet-js-map/readme.md

 <!-- add some keywork for github search  -->
-# MapIt
+# IKRMAP

-This Map is a simple web application that allows users to explore interactive maps and find points of interest.
+IKRMAP Map is a simple web application that allows users to explore interactive maps and find points of interest.

 ## Features